FRRouting/frr/doc/user/ospf_fundamentals.rst

 ---------------

-:abbr:`OSPF` defines a range of mechanisms, concerned with detecting, describing and propogating state through a network.
+:abbr:`OSPF` defines a range of mechanisms, concerned with detecting, describing and propagating state through a network.
 These mechanisms will nearly all be covered in greater detail further on.
 They may be broadly classed as: